 Though the Purple Harmony Pillow is one of the more expensive options out there—side sleepers swear by its construction.
 The brand uses the same cushioning technology seen in their mattresses to create a supportive base with a breathable mesh cover for a cool and comfortable night's sleep.

-Made from honeycombed GelFlex layer and Talalay latex core that our tester compared to jello, this pillow maintains its shape through the night and after repeated washes.
-They noted that the pillow feels heavy out of the package, adding to its high-quality construction and heavy-duty support.
-The moisture-wicking comfort kept our tester cool through the night, who noted that it regulated their temperature while sleeping.
-As a side and stomach sleeper, they felt optimal comfort, maximized by the three different height options suitable for every sleeping position.
+Made from honeycombed GelFlex layer and Talalay latex core that almost feels like jello, this pillow maintains its shape through the night and after repeated washes.
+The pillow feels heavy out of the package, adding to its high-quality construction and heavy-duty support.
+The moisture-wicking comfort will keep you cool through the night, regulating your body temperature while sleeping.
+Plus, the pillow stays lofted even after long-term use—no fluffing required.
+For side and stomach sleepers, you'll have optimal comfort, maximized by the three different height options suitable for every sleeping position.

 Easy to clean